.

 The Best Direct-to-Consumer Lab Testing Platforms

-Innovative pathology lab software platforms, such as LigoLab’s TestDirectly direct-to-consumer lab testing portal, are the key to best-in-class DTC testing.
-TestDirectly is a user-friendly patient engagement diagnostic lab software platform that enables healthcare organizations to scale services by increasing testing accessibility, providing better service, and delivering faster and more convenient reporting.
+Innovative clinical laboratory management platforms, such as LigoLab's TestDirectly direct-to-consumer lab testing portal, are the key to creating best-in-class direct-to-consumer labs.
+TestDirectly is a user-friendly patient engagement diagnostic lab software that enables healthcare organizations to scale services by increasing testing accessibility, delivering better service, and providing faster, more convenient reporting.

-“Whether you’re a lab manager or a health system, enabling direct-to-consumer lab testing from the ground up is extremely difficult,” said Avunjian.
-“With TestDirectly, we offer a proven turn-key pathology software engagement solution that can quickly become the centerpiece of any DTC testing program.
-We make it easy for labs of all sizes to scale and shift their services as needed.”
+"Whether you're a lab manager or a health system, enabling direct-to-consumer lab testing from the ground up is extremely difficult," warned Avunjian.
+"With TestDirectly, we offer a proven turnkey clinical laboratory management and engagement solution that can quickly become the centerpiece of any DTC program.
+We make it easy for direct-to-consumer labs of all sizes to scale and shift their services as needed."

-LigoLab introduced the TestDirectly direct-to-consumer lab testing portal in 2020 as an innovative pathology report software to help medical laboratories and first-care facilities (such as specimen collection centers, urgent care centers, nursing homes, outpatient clinics, etc.) connect directly with their patients and staff for COVID-19 testing.
+LigoLab introduced the TestDirectly direct-to-consumer lab testing portal in 2020 as an innovative diagnostic lab software to help medical laboratories and first-care facilities, including specimen collection centers, urgent care centers, nursing homes, and outpatient clinics, connect directly with patients and staff for COVID-19 testing.

-Since then, providers have leveraged the TestDirectly platform to simplify and automate various other DTC lab tests and workflows as well (such as sexually transmitted infections, urinary tract infections, allergy testing, and genetic screening).
-The platform supports every potential clinical lab workflow for direct-to-consumer lab testing.
-It covers the complete lifecycle of a case and the specimen associated with it.
+Since then, providers have leveraged the TestDirectly platform to simplify and automate a range of other DTC tests and workflows, including sexually transmitted infection testing, urinary tract infection testing, allergy testing, and genetic screening.
+The platform supports every potential clinical lab workflow for direct-to-consumer labs, covering the complete lifecycle of a case and its associated specimen.

 Direct-to-Consumer Lab Testing and Lab Professionals

-One of the most important things for consumers to keep in mind is that “patient-initiated” doesn’t mean “without a lab professional’s help.”
+One of the most important things for consumers to keep in mind is that "patient-initiated" doesn't mean "without a lab professional's help," Avunjian said.

-“Lab reports are designed to provide information to highly trained healthcare providers in a simplified format, which reads a lot like code,” added Avunjian.
-“Because of this, an individual consumer will have a hard time fully understanding their test results and might not be able to determine the appropriate next steps.”
+"Diagnostic lab software developers design lab reports to provide information to highly trained healthcare providers in a simplified format, which reads a lot like code," added Avunjian.
+"Because of this, an individual consumer will have a hard time fully understanding their test results and might not be able to determine the appropriate next steps."

 Case Study: Here’s How Our Lab Partner Embraced Laboratory Information System Innovation and Won a Statewide Testing Contract